Teksta versija

 (6) When issuing the requested passenger data from the Register the Passenger information unit shall comply with the time periods laid down in Section 13 of this Law.
 In urgent cases the Passenger information unit shall issue the requested passenger data from the Register in compliance with the conditions of Section 14 of this Law.

-(7) If a judge has determined that the issuance of passenger data from the Register as a matter of urgency is unjustified, the Passenger information unit shall immediately terminate its issuance and also inform the foreign state, which requested the assistance, by calling on it to immediately delete the received passenger data.
+(7) If a judge has found that the issuance of passenger data from the Register as a matter of urgency is unjustified, the Passenger information unit shall immediately terminate the issuance thereof and also inform the submitter of the request by calling on it to immediately delete the received passenger data.

-Reply to a request of a competent authority of another state to issue passenger data from the Register shall be transferred in the same way as the request was received.
+A reply to a request of a competent institution of a foreign state or of an international organisation or agency thereof to issue passenger data from the Register shall be sent in the same way as the request was received.
+Information exchange shall take place in a language which is used in the relevant cooperation channel.

 Section 18.
 Issuance of Passenger Data from the Register within the International Co-operation in the Field of Criminal Law